ImKuz/links/README.md

 I want to create a simple solution for resolving daily testing routines such as testing DeepLinks or pasting test strings.

+## Architecture

+The application is modular and implementened using [TCA](https://github.com/pointfreeco/swift-composable-architecture) architecture.
+UI is build using SwiftUI and UIKit.

 ## TODO

 - [ ] Favorites section for a quick access.